The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: The configuration multigraph

 The original statement does not mention the last convergence.
 It is, in fact, implicitly contained in the proof of Proposition 15 given in \cite{AldousCritRG}, more precisely in the assertion that the tightness of the sequence $(\Sigma^n(a))_{n\geq 1}$ for arbitrary $a>0$ and the convergence $\Xi^n \convdist \Xi^{\infty}$ together imply the convergence $\mathrm{ord}(\mathbf{Y}^n) \convdist \text{ord}(\mathbf{Y}^{\infty})$ in $\ell^2$.

 For $k \ge 1$, we let

 Recall that at the end of the exploration of the $(k-1)$th component of $\mathbf{M}_n(\nu)$ in depth-first order, we choose a new vertex from the unexplored parts of the graph with probability proportional to its degree.
 So we pick a \emph{component} with probability proportional to the sum of its degrees, which is twice the number of its edges.
-Since the number of steps it takes to explore a component of $\mathbf{M}_n(\nu)$ is the number of its vertices (which is the number of its non-back-edges plus one) plus twice the number of back-edges, it follows that $Y^n_k$ is the number of edges of the $k$th component of $\mathbf{M}_n(\nu)$ times $n^{-\alpha/(\alpha+1)}$.
+Since the number of steps it takes to explore a component of $\mathbf{M}_n(\nu)$ is the number of its vertices (which is the number of its non-back-edges plus one) plus twice the number of back-edges (unlike the non-back-edges, a back-edge takes one step to create and another step to close), it follows that $Y^n_k$ is the number of edges of the $k$th component of $\mathbf{M}_n(\nu)$ times $n^{-\alpha/(\alpha+1)}$.

 For $k\geq 1$, let

 and put

 It is easy to see that $\Xi^n$ then has the same distribution as the SBPP associated with \\ $n^{-\alpha/(\alpha+1)}(\zeta^n(k) -N^n(\sigma^n(k)) + N^n(\sigma^n(k-1))-1, k \ge 1)$.